 PASTORAL CARE TO THE SICK

-Pastoral Care to the sick enables elderly and ill parishioners to receive communion on a weekly bases.
-Each visit includes talking with the sick (some have no family to visit them), praying and giving them the Eucharist.
+Pastoral Care to the sick enables elderly and ill parishioners to receive communion on a weekly basis.
+Each visit includes talking with the sick (some have no family to visit them), praying and administering the Eucharist.
 This is a wonderful opportunity for anyone who can volunteer a couple of hours a week.
 If you are interested, please call the Parish Office at 510-537-0806

 ST. VINCENT DE PAUL SOCIETY